Forcing Analysis Mode in Gemini CLI with Pseudo Code

 This week, I used the Gemini CLI to generate scripts, and write code.
 Here are six practical tips that go beyond basic code generation.

-A look under the hood of the Gemini CLI to understand how it learns about a codebase, from the initial snapshot to on-demand learning with tools.
+A look under the hood of the Gemini CLI to understand how it learns about a codebase, from the initial snapshot to on-demand learning with tools, and how you can provide context by mentioning files with @.